Effective Date: October 03, 2014

 (3) Ensure position management is utilized as a tool in planning, budgeting, and review activities for development of sound organizational structures and proper inter-relationships of positions, so that organizational missions are accomplished in an effective and efficient manner.

 (4) Exercise position classification authority.
 Classification authority may be redelegated to the lowest practical level.
-Delegations to other than qualified HR officials shall be approved by the Assistant Administrator, Office of Human Capital Management (AA, OHCM).
+Delegations to other than qualified HR officials shall be approved by the Chief Human Capital Officer (CHCO).

 (1) Lead and set policy direction for the Agency's position management and classification program to ensure that NASA's classification program elements support NASA's human capital strategic goals.